Do Go On - 400 - The Millennium Dome Heist

 The Tyler's the limit hit the Mandy bar.

-Oh, my God, are you kidding me?
+Oh my God, are you kidding me?

 I don't know.

-That's straight from the time straight from the
+That's straight from the dome.

-somebody to believe in you because matt's usually like oh yeah so then he has a go at one and it's
+So then he has a go at one and it's so bad.

 So good to see you.

-Yeah, no, very clear again.
+Very clear again.

 You nailed it.

-From Braintree in Essex in Great Britain, it's Joe and Pippa.
+From Braintree in Essex in Great Britain.

-Oh, my Braintree is exploding right now with joy.
+Oh, my brain tree is exploding right now with joy.

-Joe and Pippa.
+Joe and Pipper.

-Flo and Skipper.
+Flo and Skiper.

-Yeah, Flo and Skipper.
-Skipper, yeah.
+Yeah, Flo and Chipper.

-Flo and Chipper.
 That's what I say about you.

 Where in Canada?
-AB?

 I don't know where that is.
-I think, is that Alberta?

 Oh, yeah, probably is.
-Alberta in Canada.

 Jesse Malps.

 Well, you went up one hill.
-You nailed it.

 You went up a second hill.